rocketpowerkille/Tare/docs/API_REFERENCE.md

 token. `baz login` signs into Bazantic management; it does not create a spend grant or an Explorer session.

+The documented sandbox grant command uses `--cap 0.01` (total spending ceiling), while the session command uses `--max-amount 0.001` (one-request ceiling).
+At 0.001 test USDC per session, a fresh, unused grant permits at most ten session purchases if the price stays unchanged and no other charges consume its budget.
+This is not a count of analyses: reuse the bearer session until its expiry, subject to quotas.
+A grant does not supply funds or authorize Recipe spending through the in-page runner.
+See [session setup](BAZANTIC_INTEGRATION.md#sandbox-payment-and-session-issuance).

 JSON POST requests require `Content-Type: application/json`.
 General input is limited to 5 MiB; investigation snapshots have a stricter 1 MiB combined limit.
 Hosted requests are also subject to origin checks and per-identity quotas (60 per